 An energy efficient home is not only good for the planet, it can also lower your bills and save you money.
-From small everyday changes to major renovations, more and more homeowners - and potential buyers - are making greener homes a priority.
+From small everyday changes to major renovations, more and more homeowners - and potential buyers - are making energy efficient homes a priority.

 Making your home more energy efficient can bring a number of benefits, such as: